patrickmziet/lf/README.md

 - Look on YT and TikTok for "Day in the life of a {D1 athlete, Oxford Rower, Harvard, etc}" videos.
 Perhaps lean towards people who are studying Humanities type work first.
 - Try to catch up-and-coming influencers.
 If you can see that someone is talented/good and underfollowed then use them.
 - One way to lure up-and-comers could be to offer them a gift subscription to video editing tools which help them produce their videos.

+### Strategy
+- How to prevent OpenAI from sweeping you: Manage and save the state of your learning for your subject is an important feature.Very difficult for them to have that in “general intelligence”.